-The holiday season brings a number of unique driving risks.
+The holiday season brings a number challenges that make safe driving difficult.
 During this time of year, there can be difficult weather conditions, limited daylight, and drivers in unfamiliar areas.
 Here are six ways you can drive safely and smartly this holiday season.

 1. Plan Ahead